AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 >[!WARNING]
 >
->The additional partner-provided attributes ingested into Real-Time CDP impact the *overall profile richness of your profiles*.
+>The additional partner-provided attributes ingested into Real-Time CDP impact your *average profile richness*.
 Read the [Real-Time Customer Data Platform Product Description](https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform.html) for more information about profile richness.

 ## How to achieve the use case: high-level overview {#achieve-the-use-case-high-level}

 ![Enrich profiles with partner-provided attributes use case high-level visual overview.](/help/rtcdp/assets/partner-data/enrichment-use-case-steps.png)

-1. As a **customer**, you license attributes from the **partner**.
+1. As a **customer**, you license attributes from the **data partner**.
 2. As a **customer**, you extend your profile data and governance model to accommodate **partner**-provided attributes.
-3. As a **customer**, you export audiences that you want enriched keyed off Personal Identifiable Information (PII) or hashed-PII to the **partner**.
+3. As a **customer**, you onboard the audiences that you want enriched to the data partner.
+Generally, these audiences are keyed off input identifiers like Personally Identifiable Information (PII) elements like email, name, address, or others.
 4. The **partner** appends licensed attributes for the profiles that they are able to match against.
-Optionally, a Partner ID can be included and ingested into the partner scoped ID namespace.
+Optionally, a [Partner ID](/help/identity-service/namespaces.md) can be included and ingested into the partner scoped ID namespace.
-5. As a **customer**, you bring the enriched data back into Real-Time CDP and Real-time CDP appends enriched attributes into the customer profile.
+5. As a **customer**, you load attributes from the data partner into customer profiles in Real-Time CDP.

 ## How to achieve the use case: Step-by-step instructions {#step-by-step-instructions}